 - Combine the apples, apple juice/cider, lemon juice, and cinnamon stick (if using) into a large pot.
 Cover and simmer for 20 – 25 minutes or until tender (but not mushy).

-- Transfer warm apple mixture to a food processor (or you can mash by hand with a potato masher) and add honey (if using) and nutmeg.
+- Remove the cinnamon stick (if using) and transfer warm apple mixture to a food processor (or you can mash by hand with a potato masher) and add honey (if using) and nutmeg.
 Puree to desired chunkiness.

 Serve, refrigerate, or freeze the leftovers!